 This is a 24-month program commencing on July 1 of each year.
-Four new positions are available each year.
+Two new positions will be offered this year (2020).

 The program is university based with hospital affiliations.
 A certificate and a Master of Science in Dentistry is awarded at the conclusion of the program.
 The certificate and the Master’s degree must be awarded concurrently.

 The application deadline is September 15 of the year preceding matriculation.
 The program participates in the PASS and National Matching Service programs.